Study Innovation and Entrepreneurship with one of the top business schools in the world.

 DEPOSIT AND FINAL PAYMENT

-A nonrefundable $1,000 deposit will be required to confirm your acceptance into the program within one week after receiving your notification of admission.
-The remaining balance will be due within one month of the deposit due date.
+For Visiting students, a nonrefundable $1,000 deposit will be required to confirm your acceptance into the program within one week after receiving your notification of admission.
+The remaining balance will be due four weeks after receiving your notification of admission.

 In order to complete our program application, you’ll need the following items: